lextoumbourou/txes2/docs/setup.rst

 Integration
 ^^^^^^^^^^^

-1. Start Vagrant box, which runs an ElasticSearch cluster with ports ``9210`` and ``9211`` forwarded to the separate ElasticSearch instances.
+1. Start Vagrant box, which runs an Elasticsearch cluster with ports ``9210`` and ``9211`` forwarded to the separate Elasticsearch instances.

 ::